rdplus2015/resources/backend/java/03_operators.md

 String result = "Sum: " + (a + b); // Output: "Sum: 15" (math is done first)
 ```

+## Casting
 **Casting** in Java allows you to convert a variable from one data type to another, either widening or narrowing its type.
 This is particularly important when dealing with different types in expressions (e.g., converting an `int` to a `double` for precision).
+the **casting** does not magically convert data from one type to another.
+This simply tells the compiler that you want to interpret or use this data as another type, provided that this conversion is possible.

 ### Types of Casting in Java